 M J Harper

-M J (Matthew) Harper has lived in the Bay Islands of Honduras for most of his adult life, having grown up in South Africa and finishing his education in England
+Matthew Harper has lived in the Bay Islands of Honduras for most of his adult life, having grown up in South Africa and finishing his education in England.

 An Electrical Engineer by profession, Matthew has been involved in the development of Roatan’s power infrastructure since the early 1990’s, and most recently was extremely proud to be a part of the engineering and operations team that built the subsea line providing power to the small island of St. Helene, where he first lived and was married upon arriving to the islands